syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ### ItemUnSelected

-This event is invoked when the item (shapes/text) gets unfocused. `ItemUnselectedEventArgs` will be the parameter.
-In the `Settings` property you can get either TextSettings or PenSettings based on the selected item.
+This event occurs when an item (shape/text) is unfocused. `ItemUnselectedEventArgs` will be the parameter.
+In the `Settings` property, you can get either TextSettings or PenSettings based on the selected item.

-You can make changes on the settings such as Stroke etc. This will apply after the item gets unselected.
+You can make changes on the settings such as stroke etc. This is applied after the item has been unselected.

 {% tabs %}